sultanadeel/Team-project---The-Bitcoin/README.md

 https://etherscan.io/chart/tx, https://www.quandl.com/data/BCHAIN/TOTBC-Total-Bitcoins?utm_medium=graph&utm_source=quandl<br />
 Data comparing EURO, USD Index prices:<br />
 http://www.global-view.com/forex-trading-tools/forex-history/, http://www.macrotrends.net/1329/us-dollar-index-historical-chart <br />
-##### Here is the link to juypter notebook: <br />
+### Here is the link to juypter notebook: <br />

 ### 3. Intermediate Prototypes:
 #### * Bitcoin & Ethereum Candlesticks showing change in prices over time

 ![image4](https://user-images.githubusercontent.com/32077698/33450014-5b628408-d5bf-11e7-8ae2-c505d2eb18bc.png)
 ![image5](https://user-images.githubusercontent.com/32077698/33450015-5b7cec62-d5bf-11e7-8b25-bfb7637a78ae.png)

 Bitcoin, being the oldest in the cryptocurrency market provides a peer-to-peer transaction for all prospective investors and Ethereum is its biggest competitor.
 The above two graphs show candlestick charts for Bitcoin and Ethereum showing the historical price pattern of both, since Ethereum was launched in 2015, we have taken a timeline of 2013-2017.
 As we observe, Bitcoin has witnessed a tremendous increase in its market price since inception and has remained the least volatile cryptocurrency in terms of investment and the price appreciation over the recent years when compared to Ethereum, which had a wide volatility rate in 2017.
 Despite being considered and generally perceived to be a digital currency which in technical terms, Bitcoin is, it is however currently operated as an investment with exceptionally great profit margins as mentioned in other metrics.

-The reason behind considering Bitcoin an ideal investment is, Bitcoin has high liquidity and market capitalization among other currencies.
-In 2017, there has been a drastic increase of around 975% in its market price and has market capitalization of almost $70 Billion.
-Many financial institutions and banks like J.P.
-Morgan have announced their plans to introduce cryptocurrency future which would provide attractive investment opportunities to all the prospective investors and would bring more stability in the market of cryptocurrencies.
-Bitcoin investment would enable investors to utilize portfolio diversification, hedge their foreseeable risk and maximize the future expected return.

 #### * Bitcoin & Ethereum Bollinger bands comparing moving averages